-Actress and musician Parker Posey attended the Conservatory of Theatre Arts at Purchase in the 1980s, and went on to become one of the most influential actresses on the indie film scene.
-While at Purchase, Posey roomed and studied with actresses Sherry Stringfield and Orfagh Casidy.
+Actress and musician Parker Posey attended the Conservatory of Theatre Arts in the 1980s and became one of the most influential actresses on the indie film scene.
+While at Purchase, Posey roomed and studied with actresses Sherry Stringfield and Orlagh Cassidy ’90.

 She starred in Zoe Cassavetes’ 2007 film Broken English, for which she was nominated Best Female Lead at the 23rd Independent Spirit Awards.

 In 2012, Posey starred in four episodes of the third season of Louie as Liz, Louis C.K.’s love interest.
 Posey also appeared in Ned Rifle, the third and final film in Hartley’s Henry Fool trilogy, again reprising her role of Fay Grim.

 In July 2014, Posey signed on to co-star in Woody Allen’s mystery drama Irrational Man with Joaquin Phoenix, Emma Stone, and Jamie Blackley.
 The film had its world premiere at the 2015 Cannes Film Festival.

 In 2018, she appeared as Dr. Smith in Lost in Space, the Netflix remake of the 1965 TV series.